 Whether you prefer as a side dish or want to serve as a vegetarian option, Chinese vegetable dishes are complex in flavor, way more so than a basic side of steamed vegetables.
 Highlighting the flavors of Szechuan cuisine, Chinese green beans include bean sauce and chili paste, while garlic broccoli turns this familiar vegetable into a delicious stir-fry.
 Another popular Szechuan dish is Szechuan eggplant; Chinese eggplant is cooked along with flavorful ground pork to create a hearty side dish.

-Delicious Chinese Green Bean Recipe
+Watch Now: Delicious Chinese Green Bean Recipe

 Many Chinese recipes can easily be made vegetarian by eliminating the meat as so many dishes consist mostly of vegetables.
 But if you are looking for a strictly vegetarian recipe, there are a few to choose from.
 Buddha's delight is a vegetable stir-fry including shiitake mushrooms, bamboo shoots, and water chestnuts in a sauce of Chinese rice wine, soy sauce, and sesame oil.
 Cashews bring a nice crunch to a vegetable fried rice with corn and peppers (but you can add any vegetable you like), while tofu "beefs up" a stir-fry of mushroom and bamboo shoots.